LethalRabbit/efteling-danse-macabre-wled-lantern/README.md

 ## ✨ What This Mod Does

-This mod transforms the Danse Macabre popcorn lantern into something that feels a little more… alive.
+This mod transforms the Danse Macabre popcorn lantern into something that feels a little more... alive.

 The original lantern already captures the atmosphere of the dark ride beautifully, but internally it has been completely reimagined: